gui2de/ppol6818-group-poverty/ToC/02_outputs/theory_of_change.md

   - Instead of providing the full $2.15/day, households receive $1.08/day (or $32.85/month per household member) based on the assumption that households below the poverty line already have part of the required amount.
   - For example, a household of 5 would receive $164.25 per month.
 - **Distribution:**
-  - Funds will be disbursed to female heads of households to leverage research indicating that women are more likely to allocate money in ways that benefit their children ([World Bank, 2015](https://blogs.worldbank.org/en/nasikiliza/how-empowering-women-can-help-end-poverty-africa)).
-This is another layer to our program that sets it apart from previous UBI programs.
+  - Funds will be disbursed to heads of households.
 - **Duration:**
   - The UBI will be provided for a duration of 10 years.
 - **Financial Rationale:**